North Carolina Occupational Therapy Association

 Raleigh NC 27609

-Service areas: Mental Health, Physical Disabilities, Pediatrics, Geriatrics, Assistive Technology, School System, as well as other areas
+Service areas: Mental Health, (inpatient, community, outpatient, and emerging areas), Physical Disabilities, Pediatrics, Geriatrics, Assistive Technology, School System, as well as other areas

 Mission: The NCOTA’s mission is to promote the continued and competent practice of occupational therapy; to impact health care, legislative, and reimbursement communities as advocates for the consumer and the profession; and to be responsive to the needs of the membership by promoting professional education, communication, and monitoring trends in health care and in the community that affect the practice of occupational therapy.